 - Real world processor example: Aurix

 - Virtual prototyping with SystemC TLM

 Implementation of Integrated Circuits (EIT-EMS-742-L-4)

-In this one week course the basic knowledge in using hardware description language VHDL with EDA tools is given.
-Implementation of digital circuits on base of FPGAs (and standard cells) will be teached.
+In this 4-day course the basic knowledge in using hardware description language VHDL with EDA tools is given.
+Implementation of digital circuits on base of FPGAs (and standard cells) will be teached in english language.
 This course is provided only for master students without any knowledge of hardware description languages (VHDL or Verilog).